 Whole milk and butter keep the sauce rich, but not overly heavy like a cream based sauce.

-The other secret ingredients are:
+Some of the other secret ingredients include:

 - Sugar which balances out the saltiness of the eggs and sauce

 Of course, the mentaiko eggs keep everything nice and savory while a light soy sauce adds depth.